High Evolutionary Reading Order, 1966-Present: Herbert Wyndham

 To find the missing Jane Foster, Thor allows himself to be captured by the Knights of Wundagore and meets the High Evolutionary; Thor’s aggression distracts the Evolutionary from his experiment, leading to the creation of the Man-Beast who is launched into the Dromisana galaxy; the High Evolutionary and his New Men leave Earth by transforming the Citadel of Science into a spacecraft to remove themselves from the taint of humanity.

-1st appearances: High Evolutionary/Herbert Edgar Wyndham, Knights of Wundagore/New Men (Count Tagar, Sir Lepard, Sir Lyan, Sir Ossilot, Sir Porga), Man-Beast, the Atomic Steed, the Genetic Accelerator, Citadel of Science, Wundagore Mountain
+1st appearance: High Evolutionary/Herbert Edgar Wyndham, Knights of Wundagore/New Men (Count Tagar, Sir Lepard, Sir Lyan, Sir Ossilot, Sir Porga), Man-Beast, the Atomic Steed, the Genetic Accelerator, Citadel of Science, Wundagore Mountain

 The Citadel of Science lands on an inhabitable planet which is dubbed Wundagore II; as the High Evolutionary gets lost in his work, the Knights of Wundagore resort to savagery.